 He advised them to use technology to make education more engaging and accessible.
 He shared the initiatives PITB is already taking to promote tech education domain and encouraged the young lot to pitch their ideas and extended his full support to help execute them.

 He added: “More than the money these ventures make, it is the impact they have on our lives.
 Apps like WhatsApp and Snapchat have completely changed our communication medium.
 These small things have the ability to modify the world, and I believe you are no different than these people.”

-Nabeel A. Qadeer, Director Entrepreneurship and Enterprise Development, PITB further added during the launch campaign: “It is important to create awareness among university students to monetize through startups.
-Attracting the right stakeholders in Ed-Tech domain is important which is why we have started this campaign.”
+Nabeel A. Qadeer, Director of Entrepreneurship and Enterprise Development, PITB further added during the launch campaign: “It is important to create awareness among university students to monetize through startups.
+Attracting the right stakeholders in the Ed-Tech domain is important which is why we have started this campaign.”

 Later, representative of ILM Ideas, Sarra Latif showing her full support said: “The education sector needs you to pitch in new ideas but you must bring innovation and it is through innovation we hope to transform the way education is delivered to young children.”